emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 Create or install a Debian Buster server for each node in this tutorial.
 Please, don't install a desktop environment, only the standard packages...
-Reserve at least 4 cores and 8 GB RAM for each node.

 Run each command on this tutorial as `root`.